Recovering the vitality of the city centre

-In a number of small historical cities, the pressure of car accessibility and traffic has a severe impact upon the cohesion of city centres, where pedestrian space is claimed to accommodate vehicle requirements.
-Resulting in a fragmented identity and loss of heritage.
-In 2010, the municipality has engaged a process to regain quality of life and invest in the promotion of the touristic thermal city.
-Since the Roman times the city of Dax, in the southwest of France, is known for its hot water springs.
-OKRA’s plan is to develop a pedestrian friendly scheme for the city centre and to renovate one of the main spaces, the Fontaine Chaude Square.
+In many small historical cities, the pressure of car accessibility and traffic has a severe impact on the cohesion of city centres, where pedestrian space is claimed to accommodate vehicle requirements.
+This resulted in a fragmented identity and loss of heritage.
+In 2010, the municipality engaged a process to regain quality of life and invest in the promotion of the touristic thermal city.
+Since Roman times, the city of Dax in the southwest of France is known for its hot water springs.
+OKRA’s has developed a pedestrian-friendly scheme for the city centre, and a plan to renovate one of the main spaces, the Fontaine Chaude Square.

 Public space as a catalyst for urban life and social cohesion

 Cafés, restaurants and shops around the square have gained visibility, accessibility and lots of terrace space.
-The liveliness of the area has improved and the square now offers more space to organise festivities and events, becoming the true beating heart of the thermal city.
+The liveliness of the area has improved, and the square now offers more space to organise festivities and events, becoming the real beating heart of the thermal city.